Pneumanifest/AccelFlasher/README.md

 ![image](https://github.com/Pneumanifest/AccelFlasher/assets/117918822/56ab4f42-618f-433d-a9ad-8b374dfeab7f)

 * **Remember to run SHAPER_CALIBRATE for CoreXY or SHAPER_CALIBRATE AXIS=X and SHAPER_CALIBRATE AXIS=Y for bed slingers with the sensor in the right place.**
-* **It is also importaint to set up the axes_map: x,z,y to match your sensor's orientation.
+* **It is also importaint to set up the axes_map: x,y,z to match your sensor's orientation.
 Update that every time you move the sensor position.**

 ## Affiliate Links to the sensor modules.
 *  [BTT - ADXL345 v2](https://shareasale.com/r.cfm?b=1890927&u=3691202&m=118144&urllink=biqu%2Eequipment%2Fproducts%2Fadxl%2D345%2Daccelerometer%2Dboard%2Dfor%2D36%2Dstepper%2Dmotors&afftrack=ADXL345%20V2)